Workflow Tutorial Capture One Mobile iPad Tethering

 Optimise your file handling

-Think about whether you want previews sent to the iPad, RAW files mirrored to cards, or a setup that prioritises speed for client viewing.
+Think about whether you want previews sent to the iPad, RAW files mirrored to cards, or a setup that prioritises speed for live review.

 What this workflow is good for

-Portrait sessions Easier review of expression, focus, pose, and styling without relying on the camera rear screen.
+Easier review of expression, focus, pose, and styling without relying only on the rear camera screen.

-Product photography Useful for checking composition and detail more accurately during the shoot.
+Useful for checking detail, framing, and overall presentation more clearly during the shoot.

-Client collaboration A clean way to let clients review images live while you continue shooting.
+A clean way to let clients review images live while you continue shooting and adjusting the set.

-Travel and location work More portable than a full laptop tether setup and easier to move quickly between positions.
+More portable than a full laptop tether setup and easier to reposition quickly between shooting angles.

 FAQ: Capture One for iPad tethering